Dactylorhiza maculata: Description

 Dactylorhiza maculata are usually 15–45 cm in height, with a maximum of 70 cm.
-These plants are bulbous geophytes, forming their buds in underground tubers or bulbs, organs that annually produce new stems, leaves and flowers.
+These plants are tuberous geophytes, forming their buds in underground tubers, organs that annually produce new stems, leaves and flowers.
 Furthermore these orchids are terrestrial: unlike epiphytes they do not live on other large plants.

 This orchid has an erect, glabrous and cylindrical stem, with a streaked surface.
 The leaves are oblong or oval-lanceolate, with dark ellipsoid-shaped spots on the surface (hence the species name).
 The leaves are amplexicaul and can be either radical (basal) or cauline.

-The underground part of the stem has two webbed tubers, each deeply divided into several lobes or tubercles (characteristic of the genus Dactylorhiza).
+The underground part of the stem has two tubers, each deeply divided into several lobes or tubercles (characteristic of the genus Dactylorhiza).
 The first one has the important function of supplying the stem whilst the second collects nutrients for the development of the plant that will form in the coming year.

 The inflorescence is 5–15 cm long and it is composed of flowers gathered in dense spikes.
 The flowers grow in the axils of bracts membranous and lanceolate-shaped.
 Their colours vary from light pink to purple or white with darker streaks mainly on the labellum (sometimes at the margins of tepals).
 The flowers reach on average 10–15 cm.
 The flowers are hermaphrodite and insect pollinated.